28 Things to Do in Chicago This Winter

 18. The Vic

 The Vic is one of Chicago’s biggest music venues, featuring a beautiful theater with great acoustics.
-On its ‘off’ nights from music, The Vic transforms into The Brew & View, a movie theater showing cult favorites and second-run movies for just $5.
 It is located in Chicago’s bustling Lakeview neighborhood.
 If you don’t want to circle the block a bunch of times, consider reserving parking in advance.

 Try something new on the food & drink front

 Channel your inner Julia Child by taking a cooking class at The Chopping Block.
-Classes in January and February offer a range of cooking styles and cuisines, from a sushi workshop to simple French food.
+This recreational cooking school offers a range of cooking styles and cuisines, from sushi workshops to simple French food.
 After you’ve reserved your spot at The Chopping Block, make a reservation for nearby parking.